 Paul Johnston

-CEO of the Irish Universities Association
+Director General of the Irish Universities Association

-Paul Johnston has been CEO of the Irish Universities Association, representing the country’s seven research intensive universities, since late 2025.
+Paul Johnston has been Director General of the Irish Universities Association, representing the country’s seven research intensive universities, since late 2025.
 He had been British Ambassador to Ireland since 2020, having previously represented the UK in the EU, UN and NATO, as well as being Ambassador to Sweden and Director of the UK’s network of Embassies in the Nordic-Baltic region.
 He was Director, International Security in the Foreign Office in London and Head of the FCO’s Security Policy Department.
 He has served in Paris, as well as Brussels, New York, Stockholm and Dublin.
 He has a Master’s in Political Science from the University of Glasgow.

 Agenda